Mount Anville

 MAP

-LOCATION OSI maps of 1838-1845 and 1898-1913 place it in the townland of Mountanville and it is
+LOCATION OSI maps of 1838-1845 and 1898-1913 place it in the townland of Mountanville and

-annotated as Mountanville and Mountanville Convent respectively.
+it is annotated as Mountanville and Mountanville Convent respectively.
+On Taylors

-granite cut steps.
-It was extended and a Belvedere tower added circa 1855 which is thought to be the work of John
+tower added circa 1855 which is thought to be the work of John Skipton Mulvany.
+By 1857, William Dargan

-Skipton Mulvany.
-By 1857, William Dargan used 'The Tower, Mount Anville' as his business address as well as
+used 'The Tower, Mount Anville' as his business address as well as 74 Harcourt Street.
+Queen Victoria

-74 Harcourt Street.
-Queen Victoria visited Mr Dargan in 1853 and the visit was described in the Illustrated London
+visited Mr Dargan in 1853 and the visit was described in the Illustrated London Newspaper.
+Plants from

-1884 an Oratory was built in grounds commissioned by Ashlin's mother, Dorinda Ashlin.
-It had two gatelodges
+and in 1884 an Oratory was built in grounds commissioned by Ashlin's mother, Dorinda.
+A garden

-Order and installed at the Thomas Prior Hall in Ballsbridge (now the Clayton Hotel).
+Mount Anville was sold by the Order and installed at the Thomas Prior Hall in Ballsbridge (now the Clayton

 YEAR BUILT circa 1798